J-Montgomery/rfloat/README.md

 ## Issues
 - MSVC with /fp:fast results in additional overhead because the compiler is forced to convert every operation into a function call.
 Suggestions for improvement are welcome.
-- Clang occasionally produces suboptimal register allocations compared to normal floating point code.
+- Clang produces unnecessary moves on x64.
+- Due to GCC Issue #71246, there may be issues with certain combinations of compiler flags and platforms that have not been detected by testing

 Platform non-determinism and reproducibility issues are considered bugs.
 Please report them.